Looking for Brunei solo travel itinerary? You are in the right place!

 I would also like to take this opportunity to Thank you team over at Brunei Tourism Board and the Ministry of Primary Resources and Tourism for a pleasant stay in Brunei.
 I look forward to visiting Brunei Darussalam again!

 Then for the evening, I went to the Empire Hotel to watch yet another Bruneian sunset.
-It was beautiful to say the least but there were a lot of couples too.
-It seemed like it was the local’s favourite dating destination.
+It was beautiful, to say the least, but there were a lot of couples too.
+It seemed like it was the local’s favorite dating destination.
 Anyhow, you can have dinner at the Empire or back at your hotel.

 As for me, one of my Bruneian friends invited me to 30th Toyota Classics performed by the London Chamber Orchestra!!
 Her Royal Highness of Brunei attended the show and I got to see her in person too!
 It was the evening of beautiful music and delicious food.
 What a way to end my last night in Brunei!